Emptyless/Veloxide/docs/guide/src/components/graphql.md

 <!-- markdownlint-disable MD033 -->

+## Warning: Subject to removal

+GraphQL is currently being scrutized and is likely to be replaced with a gRPC inplementation.

 ## Introduction to GraphQL

 GraphQL is a query language for APIs that was developed by Facebook in 2012 and has since gained popularity among developers for a number of reasons: